ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

 Added a new folder called Category in the Area/Admin/Views and then We added a "view" in the Category folder called Index.cshtml and insterted the data inside the Index.cshtml page, provided in tye slides

+1650
+Ran the Application and it is working fine so far open the category page and it all good.

+Layout Updated along with the navigation.